Frequently Asked Questions

 What is the cost of counseling?

 The standard rate for counseling sessions ranges from $100 to $150 per session.
 For counseling clients who wish to use insurance plans for their therapy, fees/copayments may vary depending on the specific insurance plan.
+A Good Faith Cost Estimate is available upon request.
 Please call for more information.

 Do you accept insurance plans for counseling?

 Yes, I accept most insurance and my office will file claims on your behalf.
 However, I am considered an out-of-network provider for most insurance plans.
-Please call my office at 913-645-1236 or return this Counseling Insurance Verification Form and we can verify your counseling benefits and explain how we can work with your insurance plan.
+Please contact my office at 913-645-1236 or email [email protected] and we can explain how we may be able to work with your insurance plan.

 If I do not formally participate in your insurance plan you may still be able to receive counseling insurance benefits.
 Most insurance policies will provide partial reimbursement for out-of-network service providers.
 In most cases, my counseling office can file the necessary paperwork with your insurance provider and you will simply pay your portion at your office visit.
 Alternatively, if you wish to file on your own, we will provide you with the appropriate documentation.